ucw9q/restful-api-design-guidelines/README.md

 * OAuth, because it prevents password propagation

 We describe these technologies as a first choice, not as an only choice.
-For example, you might decide to include a query language, like [GraphQL](https://developer.github.com/v4/guides/), with your API.
+For example, you might decide to include a query language, like [GraphQL](https://developer.github.com/v4/guides/) or [falcor](https://netflix.github.io/falcor/), with your API.

 ## Pragmatic REST